How to Build a Retaining Wall

 It's important to remember that retaining-wall blocks can weigh 20-80 pounds, and base gravel usually is packaged in 50-pound bags, so be prepared for a workout.
-(Tools and materials list begins on the next slide.)
-Most walls up to 4 feet tall (including buried blocks) can be finished without any special engineering.
+Most retaining walls up to 4 feet tall (including buried blocks) can be finished without any special engineering.
 If your wall will be taller or adjacent to heavy loads, such as along the side of a driveway, consult a structural engineer.
 A properly designed retaining wall will save you time and money.

 Stakes, twine; trenching spade; long-handle, round-point shovel